*This is the Prairie Village City Council recap for Monday, July 15th, 2019. You can see the full agenda and board packet HERE.

 Council members present at roll call: J. Nelson, Schermoly, R. Nelson, Poling, Myers, Morehead, Runion, and McFadden.

 Sorry, folks, this is another long one.
-Good info, though, on the Memorandum of Understanding between the City, YMCA, and Johnson County Library for the Market Sustainability Study of a co-located campus serving all three entities.
+Good info, though, on the Memorandum of Understanding between the City, the Y, and Johnson County Library for the Market Sustainability Study of a co-located campus serving all three entities.

 Here are some highlights from this meeting: